ABConnectIO/svea/README.md

 cars.
 However, this does not mean the code will work on a real vehicle without further tuning or changes.

-There are three pre-written scripts to serve as examples of how to use the core library.
-See and read the source code in `svea_core/scripts/core_examples`.

-For PVK, the following simulation provides a vehicle driving around a circuit at floor2 in the Q-building:
+For PVK, the following simulation provides a vehicle driving around a circuit at floor 2 in the Q-building:

 ```bash
 roslaunch svea_core floor2.launch